Understanding your organisation's attrition rate - Oak Engage

 Attrition rates are always best considered in the context of your industry and your company, however when we look at averages anything over 20% is considered high attrition and might need a deeper dig into what could be going wrong.
 You’ll need to analyse what type of attrition is occurring within your business, and how to prevent it.
 Let’s explore some of the different types of attrition….

-4 Types of Attrition
+4 Types of attrition

 Attrition can take many forms and understanding the different types of attrition is important for organisations to be able to identify trends, address root causes, and reduce attrition throughout your organisation.
 Let's look at the four types of attrition.

-Voluntary Attrition
+Voluntary attrition

 Voluntary attrition happens when employees leave the company by choice.
 Employees might leave in search of a job that offers them a better salary or benefits, because of career advancement or situations like retirement.
 High levels of voluntary attrition are what your company needs to look out for.